-A common recommendation is to to build your emergency fund to cover at least three to six months of expenses.
+A common recommendation is to build your emergency fund to cover at least three to six months of expenses.
 However, if that seems daunting, then you can start with a smaller, more attainable goal.

-You may want to set up a skeletal budget, which lists the the items you'd need to cut out immediately if you were to lose your job.
+You may want to set up a skeletal budget, which lists the items you'd need to cut out immediately if you were to lose your job.

 When you're ready to start, take the time to select the right account to hold your emergency fund.
 You should look for an interest-earning account that lets you access your money quickly if needed.
 This would include a money market account or a high-interest savings account.

 Generally, you want to avoid putting your emergency fund in a Certificate of Deposit (CD) or Individual Retirement Account (IRA), both of which have penalties for early withdrawals.